wordofwarning/wordofwarning.org/current/2015-domestic/daytime/index.md

 *Presented by* Word of Warning, The Guinness Partnership *during* [Domestic II](/current/2015-domestic)

 ####Saturday Daytime Performance Programme, 12noon-5pm
 **Please note, this is primarily an adult event.**

-Please see individual pages for:
 [**Tin Can People | *Audio Caff***](/current/2015-domestic/audiocaff)
-Also available with a 24/25/26 September evening ticket.
+Please see individual page; also available with a 24/25/26 September evening ticket.

 [**Ria Hartley | *My Brother's Father***](/current/2015-domestic/hartley)
-Also available with a 24/25/26 September evening ticket.
+Please see individual page; also available with a 24/25/26 September evening ticket.

 [**Louise Wallwein | *Glue***](/current/2015-domestic/wallwein)
-Saturday Daytime brings a durational installation version of *Glue*, for the 20 minute performance please book a 24/25/26 September evening ticket.
+Please see individual page; Saturday Daytime brings a durational installation version of *Glue*, for the 20 minute performance please book a 24/25/26 September evening ticket.
-        hale

 **Threshold | *1989 called…***
 A sonic silhouette, an artist's self-portrait created from the substance of absence.